kirisky/timingsystem/README.md

 ```go
 IpOfYourVM:50052
 ```
-or if you want to see a `demo`, please input the following address into your browser:
+or if you want to see a `demo timing system service`, please input the following address into your browser:
 ```go
 // It is a docker image of timing server.
 // And it run on Google Cloud Platform